Pairing correlations across the superfluid phase transition in the unitary Fermi gas

-\ssec{Acknowledgments} We thank N. Navon for useful discussions.
+\ssec{Acknowledgments} We thank G.F.
+Bertsch, T. Enss, N. Navon, and F. Werner for useful discussions.
 We also thank M.J.H.
 Ku for providing the experimental data of Ref.~\cite{Ku2012}, and J. Carlson, J.E.
-Drut, T. Enss, P. Magierski, and G. Wlaz\l{}owski for providing theoretical results shown in Figs.~\ref{fig:Energy} and \ref{fig:ODLRO}.
-This work was supported in part by the U.S. DOE grant Nos.~DE-FG02-91ER40608 and DE-FG02-00ER41132.
-The research presented here used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No.~DE-AC02-05CH11231.
-It also used resources provided by the facilities of the Yale University Faculty of Arts and Sciences High Performance Computing Center.
+Drut, T. Enss, B. Frank, P. Magierski, Y. Ohashi, P. Pieri, G. C. Strinati, H. Tajima, G. Wlaz\l{}owski, and W. Zwerger for providing theoretical results shown in Fig.~\ref{fig:ODLRO} and Fig.~\ref{fig:HC} of the main text, and Fig.~4 of the supplemental material.
+This work was supported in part by the U.S. DOE grants Nos.~DE-FG02-91ER40608, DE-SC0019521, and DE-FG02-00ER41132.
+The research presented here used resources of the National Energy Research Scientific Computing Center, which is supported by the Office of Science of the U.S. Department of Energy under Contract No.~DE-AC02-05CH11231.
+We also thank the Yale Center for Research Computing for guidance and use of the research computing infrastructure.